 Applying for Medicaid

 ICF/IID services and NOW/COMP services require Medicaid eligibility.
-Apply for Medicaid through Georgia Gateway (the state's eligibility portal) or through your DFCS office:
+Apply for Medicaid through Georgia Gateway (the state's eligibility portal) or through your Division of Family and Children Services (DFCS) office:

 - For SSI recipients, Medicaid is automatic